 The Supreme Court overruled, construing section 1’s language as applying only to transportation workers, in line with every Circuit except the Ninth.
 (Circuit City v.
 Adams).

 Nevertheless, there have long been concerns about the fairness of arbitration in employment.
-Adams was decided in 2001 after the release of the so-called Due Process Protocols by the 1995 Taskforce on ADR in Employment and after the AAA’s initial Employment Arbitration Rules on June 1, 1996.
+Adams was decided in 2001 after the release of the so-called Due Process Protocols by the 1995 Taskforce on ADR in Employment and after the AAA’s initial Employment Arbitration Rules and Mediation Procedures on June 1, 1996.
 It also post-dated the Armendariz 2000 opinion, and the D.C.
 Circuit’s 1997 holdings in Cole v.
 Burns International Security Services, on which Armendariz relied.
-Cole and Armendariz, like the AAA Employment Rules and the Protocols, require minimum standards of fairness for employment arbitration.
+Cole and Armendariz, like the AAA Rules and the Protocols, require minimum standards of fairness for employment arbitration.
 Against this backdrop of protectionism, the Adams court may have seen no need for further concern for employees in arbitration.

-Employment Rule 3: Administration of the Arbitration
+Employment Arbitration Rules #3: Administration of the Arbitration

-Rule 4: Initiating a Claim
+Employment Arbitration Rules #4: Initiating a Claim

-Rule 5: Change of Claim
+Employment Arbitration Rules #5: Change of Claim

-Rule 7: Administrative and Mediation Conferences
+Employment Arbitration Rules #7: Administrative and Mediation Conferences

-Before any arbitrator is appointed, a party may seek or the AAA may unilaterally set an administrative conference to consider how best to organize and administer the arbitration, and how arbitrators should be selected.
+Employment Arbitration Rules state that before any arbitrator is appointed, a party may seek or the AAA may unilaterally set an administrative conference to consider how best to organize and administer the arbitration, and how arbitrators should be selected.

-Rule 8: Arbitration Management Conference
+Employment Arbitration Rules #8: Arbitration Management Conference

 Within 60 days of the appointment of the arbitrator, a telephonic arbitration management conference shall be held.
 At the conference, parties will discuss the issues, choice of law, discovery disputes, exchange of stipulations, scheduling of hearings, witnesses and witness exclusion, briefs, the award, Admission of documentary evidence, and testamentary evidence other than live at the hearing, bifurcation and other process details.